DaveCaulfield/liquid-boards/README.md

 ### Local Shop Details

 ![Shop Details](README/assets/features/shop_details1.png)
-- The Shop Details page displays a paragraph about the shop.
+- The Shop Details page displays a paragraph overview about the shop.

 ### Meet the Team